matter-labs/local-setup/README.md

 ## Resetting zkSync state

-To reset the zkSync state, run the `./clear.sh` script:
+To reset the zkSync state, just run:

 ```
-> ./clear.sh
+> docker compose down --volumes
 ```

-Note, that you may receive a "permission denied" error when running this command.
-In this case, you should run it with the root privileges:
+This command will stop and remove all of the pods and named volumes that contains the network state

+After this, you can run again:

 ```
-> sudo ./clear.sh
+> docker compose up
 ```

 ## Rich wallets